Hamms/wc3-route-guide/Reign of Chaos/2 - Path of the Damned (Undead Campaign)/1 - Trudging Through the Ashes.md

 ## Notes

-There are a few extra Acolytes, marked as `+` on the map
+- There are a few extra Acolytes, marked as `+` on the map
+- Some potions can be collected on this mission to aid in future missions:
+    - Two crates along the main route (marked as `⚗️` on the map) each drop a potion when broken
+    - One enemy in each of the two fights marked as `⚔` on the map drops a potion when killed